jimasp/behave-vsc/CONTRIBUTING.md

 #### 1. Run basic manual UI tests

 - a. start "Debug - MultiRoot", then in "project 1":
-- b. clear all test results, Start a debug run of group 1 features and check that debug stop works (you may have to click it more than once)
+- b. clear all test results, Run a single test
-- c. clear all test results, Run a single test
+- c. clear all test results, Run all feature tests and check that the run stop button works
 - d. clear all test results, Set a breakpoint, debug a single test and check it stops on the breakpoint, play it through and check the test result is updated in the test UI tree
-- e. clear all test results, Run group 1 features, check that failed tests are failed, succesful tests are success, and skipped tests are skipped
-- f. clear all test results, Run all project 1 tests (from the project 1 node) and check that failed tests are failed, succesful tests are success, and skipped tests are skipped (but remember that fastskip tests will not be skipped if runAllAsOne is enabled)
-- f. clear all test results, Run all feature tests and check that the run stop button works
+- e. clear all test results, Start a debug run of group 1 features and check that debug stop works (you may have to click it more than once)

 #### 2. Run change-specific manual UI tests

-After running automated tests, if you made a change that affects anything other than behave test results then you'll want to run some manual tests of the *affected areas*.
+After running automated tests and the manual UI tests in (1) above, then if you made a change that affects anything other than behave test results then you'll want to run some further manual tests of the *affected areas*.
 As an example, if you changed anything that affects feature file/step file parsing or filesystem watchers or workspace settings, then you'd want to run these manual tests as a minimum:

 - A. **`git add .` and `git commit -m` your changes**
 - B. consider if you need to clean up for valid testing (e.g. check the output of `git clean -fdn`)
-- C. start "Debug - MultiRoot workspace"
+- C. start "Debug: MultiRoot workspace"
 - Then in "project 1":
 - D. edit a group1 feature file, change the name of the Feature: and save it, then:
   - check you can run the renamed feature from inside the feature file (first play button at top of feature file)